Dan178A/System_Stabilitation_Interpolation/README.md

 #### Constructor

-The `MeshFlowStabilizer` constructor takes the following optional arguments.
+The `Stabilizer` constructor takes the following optional arguments.

 * `mesh_row_count`: The number of rows contained in the mesh.
 Note that there are `1 + mesh_row_count` vertices per row.
 Defaults to `16`.